pinax-network/substreams/README.md

 ### Create the models

-You probably want to start now by defining the output models for your maps, so you can write the transformation from a full antelope Block to the data you actually need within your substreams.
-These are written as protobuffers and should be located within the proto folder in your substreams directory.
-See this [protofile](https://github.com/EOS-Nation/substreams-monorepo/blob/develop/substreams/blocktime-meta/proto/block.proto) for example.
+You probably want to start now by defining the output models for your maps so you can write the transformation from a full antelope Block to the data you actually need within your substreams.
+These are written as protobuffers and should be located within the `proto` folder in your substreams directory.
+See this [protofile](https://github.com/EOS-Nation/substreams-monorepo/blob/develop/substreams/blocktime-meta/proto/block.proto) as an example.

 After you have defined your models you want to generate the Rust models from your protobuffers.
 You can do this by executing `make codegen SUBSTREAM=<mysubstream>`.
 This will generate the Rust code into the `src/pb` folder in your